thebrokencube/yahnes/README.md

+[DEPRECATED] Since HN added native comment collapsing, I've stopped working on it.
+I also stopped working on it cause I forgot I wrote this.

 YAHNES: Yet Another Hacker News Extension Suite
 ===============================================
 YAHNES is a Chrome extension that provides non-obtrusive enhancements for browsing Hacker News.